aniketpant/aniketpant.github.com/_posts/2011-05-20-finally-i-exist.md

 Earlier I had made my own website using an HTML template but then I planned to shift to WordPress.

-So this is what I have here –> My Site
+So this is what I have here, _my site_.

 I would keep posting my day-to-day account on what I work on.